-9. Increase the South East Queensland Pensioner Water Subsidy Scheme to \$150 and extend eligibility to the whole of Queensland
+9. Increase the South-East Queensland Pensioner Water Subsidy Scheme to \$150 and extend eligibility for the scheme.

 Queensland Pensioner Concession Card holders who own properties connected to the SEQ Water Grid currently receive a water subsidy of up to \$120 each year.
-The last time that the water subsidy was increased was in 2011-12 when the subsidy was increased from \$100 to \$120.
-While the subsidy has not increased in eight years, the cost of water has increased and will continue to increase under bulk water pricing options recommended by the Queensland Competition Authority11.
+The last time the water subsidy was increased was in 2011-12 when the subsidy was increased from \$100 to \$120.
+While the subsidy has not increased in ten years, the cost of water has increased and will continue to increase under bulk water pricing options recommended by the Queensland Competition Authority9.

 Compared to other states and territories, the water subsidy is low.
-Victoria offers a water concession for households connected to mains water of 50% up to a maximum \$164.4512.
-It also offers a non-mains water concession for households on a sliding scale based on consumption. the rebate for is currently13:
+Victoria offers a water concession for households connected to mains water of 50% up to a maximum \$172.7510.
+It also offers a non-